1900 Main Street, Suite 315, Irvine, CA 92614

 When someone wants to disinherit someone or leave an heir out of the Will, they will typically use a “no contest” clause.
 However, these clauses are usually not enforceable in most states.

-2. Can anyone challenge a Will?
+2. Can Anyone Challenge A Will?

 Knowing that court systems are already overwhelmed because of various versions of Covid, do your best to settle the dispute in your family or the sphere of influence.
 Contesting in courts will only benefit the Attorneys and cause significant delays, be considerate.
 There is a heavy price to the estate for delaying the probate process.
 It begins an often expensive and time-consuming legal process that may last months or years if someone contests a will.
 During a Will contest, the person who challenges the Will must show they have grounds and prove the grounds for contesting a will through testimony and evidence.
 The probate court will ultimately decide whether the contest is successful, although many conflicts will settle before this happens.
 Contesting the Will after the fact is more challenging on the part of the competing party